Totchinuko/apiconan.totchinuko.fr/patches/chat.1.3.x.md

 - Fixed distance based display of the nameplate and bubbles

 `1.3.10`
-- Hide you own bubble parameter was disabling everyones bubbles
+- Hide you own bubble parameter was disabling everyone's bubbles

 `1.3.13`
 - Fix message historic navigation being inverted